flybywiresim/docs/docs/start/autopilot-fbw.md

 ⚠️ The custom fly-by-wire system is not yet on study level.
 In order to achieve this level a longer effort is needed.
 The system is a large improvement over the default implementation and there is no reason to hold it back longer than necessary.

-ℹ️ Tuning is a large effort to be done for differnt flight conditions like speed, configuration, weight and center-of-gravity (CG).
+ℹ️ Tuning is a large effort to be done for different flight conditions like speed, configuration, weight and center-of-gravity (CG).
 You can help by reporting issues in certain flight conditions.
 Please take note of important conditions mentioned before.

 #### Not solved or missing